majdalsado/majdalsado.github.io/all_collections/_posts/2023-08-13-road-trip-in-anatolia.md

 This lunch ran about 200 TRY (~$10 CAD).
 The exchange rate was definitely in our favour on this trip.

-As we approach the Kapadokya region, we begin to notice hundreds of little caves along the road.
+As we approach the our destination, we begin to notice hundreds of little caves along the road.
 These caves are believed to date back to the 7-8th centuries.

 ![Kebab and Chicken](/assets/img/article_imgs/turkey-roadtrip/7-mountain-caves.jpg)

-We finally arrive in the Kapadokya region in the town of Ucisar.
+We finally arrive in the town of Uçhisar.

 While many people assume Kapadokya is a city, it's actually more of a region comprised of valleys and small towns you can drive through.